Joe Yayo PhotographyPhotographer Male Houston, Texas, US

 I've been approached via my film profile a few times about model videos.
 So, here is the deal.
-Any models interesting in shooting a video of this type, message me for rates.
-FYI, the TFP or TFCD practice does not apply to film/video work unless you have something to trade that would benefit our film reel, such as celebrity or guaranteed work at the same rate of pay.
+Any models interested in shooting a video of this type, message me for rates.
+Just FYI, the TFP or TFCD practice does not apply to film/video work unless you have something to trade that would benefit our film reel, such as celebrity or guaranteed work at the same rate of pay.
 In other words, something that's mutually beneficial beyond artistic merit.
 For those of you who don't come from the film/video industry, it tends to be more labor intensive than photography.
 The only exception to this would be if we approached you.
-Thank you for understanding.
+Thank you, for understanding.

 FOOD FOR THOUGHT:

 I've noticed from some models in the few years of being on this site, a lack of etiquette to varying degrees.
 They are basics that any model should know and can learn by taking a decent workshop, but clearly, not enough do this.
 That being said, there are three things I've noticed a lot of models doing that should be avoided, because they can lead to burning bridges with people on the other side of the camera.

 1) Replying to a casting call and booking an audition, then never showing up without explanation.
 Canceling an audition is never good, but disappearing without a trace is even worse.
 Giving the impression that you're a flake is one of the worst things that you can do, but it also sends the message that you never cared about the project and that you have no respect for other people's time.